AchimJenne/PicoCommandLine_Parser/README.md

 # Raspberry PICO: PicoCommandLine_Parser
-Arduino CommandLine_Parser for Rasp-Pi
+Arduino CommandLine_Parser for Rasp-Pi.

 A simple ASCII commandline- interface (CLI) with prinary File- functions and comfort.
 Supports VT100-Terminal emulation (like TeraTerm, PUTTY, GTKTerm and other) on the USB-Port.
 ![Pico_SD-OS](https://github.com/user-attachments/assets/2fbff618-61a3-431b-95c4-c61678a272d7)

-Typical Terminal screen (TerTerm) after PICO startup.
+Typical Terminal screen (TeraTerm) after PICO startup.

 If do you like to build your own **Arduino** project on **Raspberry Picos (I-II)** with **SD-Cards** and if do you need filehandling, may be you can find this function helpful.
 - SD-Cards on SPI 0 and 1, tested on 3.5 Inch graphic boards, tested with Cytron Maker Board.